Usage Considerations¶

 When you install the LiteSpeed LoadBalancer

-by default it will publish all Ingress definitions which:
+by default it will expose to the internet and load balance all Ingress definitions which:

 - Specify an